cosmos/ibc/spec/ics-3-connection-semantics/README.md

 The opening handshake defines four datagrams: *ConnOpenInit*, *ConnOpenTry*, *ConnOpenAck*, and *ConnOpenConfirm*.

-A correct protocol execution flows as follows:
+A correct protocol execution flows as follows (note that all calls are made through modules per ICS 25):

 | Initiator | Datagram          | Chain |
 | --------- | ----------------- | ----- |